D0BR0MYSL/toggle-tray-icons-win11/readme.md

 ## Purpose

-A simple utility script for quick toggling Tray Icons on Windows 11 Taskbar.
+A script for quick toggling Tray Icons on Windows 11 Taskbar.
-For those who prefer to hide all or show all tray icons at once, instead of manually switching each icon in taskbar settings.
+Hide all at once or reveal them, instead of manual switching each icon in taskbar settings.
+Source code is commented for those who learning bathfile language.

 ## Using